 Define your personal style

-Before you start choosing furniture or comparing paint samples, take a moment to discover your own interior design voice.
-It's that personal blend of materials, shapes, and influences that defines your taste.
-Whether it's the soft curve of a coffee table, the character of a wooden wall panel, or the warm glow of a lamp, your style should guide every decision.
+Before you start choosing furniture or comparing paint samples, take a moment to discover your own interior design voice .
+It's that personal mix of materials , shapes , and influences that defines your taste.
+Whether it's the soft curve of a coffee table, the character of a wooden wall panel , or the warm glow of a lamp , your style should guide every decision.

 Let's get started.